 Where:

 Tsearch is the time required to search the target cell when the handover command is received by the UE.
-If the target cell is a known cell, then Tsearch = 0 ms. If the target cell is an unknown intra-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = 8* Trs ms. If the target cell is an unknown inter-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = 8*3* Trs ms. Regardless of whether DRX is in use by the UE, Tsearch shall still be based on non-DRX target cell search times.
+If the target cell is a known cell, then Tsearch = 0 ms. If the target cell is an unknown intra-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = N* Trs ms. If the target cell is an unknown inter-frequency cell and the target cell Es/Iot≥-2 dB, then Tsearch = N*3* Trs ms. N = 8 when the target cell is in FR2-1, and N = 12 when the target cell is in FR2-2.
+Regardless of whether DRX is in use by the UE, Tsearch shall still be based on non-DRX target cell search times.

 Tprocessing is time for UE processing.
 Tprocessing can be up to 20ms.